JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 ### Registering a Variable Action Group

 To register the dynamic menu group, a `<group>` attribute needs to be placed in the `<actions>` section of [`plugin`.xml](https://github.com/JetBrains/intellij-sdk-code-samples/blob/main/action_basics/src/main/resources/META-INF/plugin.xml).
-When enabled, this group appears at the entry just below the [Static Grouped Actions](#binding-action-groups-to-ui-components) in the <menupath>Tools</menupath> menu:
+When enabled, this group appears just below the [Static Grouped Actions](#binding-action-groups-to-ui-components) in the <menupath>Tools</menupath> menu:

 ```xml
 <group